FACILITATED WILDLIFE RESEARCH INTERNSHIP

 Thanks to intern Martina and many others, we will soon be able to determine the abundance and density of leopards in the immediate area.
 Through camera trapping, incidental leopard sightings, and the use of an existing identification database, interns are able to statistically analyze this data using a capture-recapture model and work towards the greater goal of understanding the leopard population here.

-Your home during your time with us will be at a private lodge, an exclusive, fully equipped volunteer house just 90 minutes from the Kruger National Park.
-You will experience a safari-style lodge with everything you need for a comfortable stay, including a swimming pool, viewing deck, WiFi, hot showers, and an outdoor area for star gazing and socializing.
+Situated on the banks of the Olifants River your home during your time with us will be at a private base camp in Balule Reserve which is open to the Kruger National Park.
+You will experience a safari-style camp with everything you need for a comfortable stay, including a swimming pool, viewing deck, WiFi, hot showers, and an outdoor area for star gazing and socializing.

 2 cooked meals a day and a help-yourself breakfast